 Fyffes does not tolerate any forced labor nor migrant human rights violations and continues to conduct and participate in internal and third-party ethical and social audits, including Sedex Members Ethical Trade Audit (SMETA) audits throughout a large proportion of its supply chain, such as Fyffes owned farms, various grower partners and ripening facilities.
 In the UK, Fyffes Group Ltd has regular audits on its labor providers and investigates any signs of forced labor, e.g. retention of passports etc. Fyffes has formed a Human Rights Core Team and they are responsible for implementing 11 mitigation measures to address the 13 salient human rights risks.

 Related Salient Human Rights Issues

-- abor conditions Freedom of association and right to CB Forced labor and child labor Occupational I ealth and safety of Land date.
-Discrimination and Personal inform ealth and safety of local residents
+Labor conditions Freedom of association and right to CB Forced labor and child labor Occupational health and safety Health and safety of local residents Land rights Discrimination and harassment Personal information and privacy

-Land rights

-Discrimination and harassment

-Personal inform and privacy